 I am grateful able to share these loves with the world as a writer, editor, and educator.
 I want my readers and clients to know freedom, in all its myriad definitions.
 Whether that means removing old obstacles or embracing the part of yourself that the world says is ugly or shameful, freedom means we can find something beautiful to create together.

 Here’s that bio

 H.V.
 CRAMOND (she/her/hers) holds an MFA from the School of the Art Institute of Chicago and teaches writing at Loyola University Chicago and Columbia College Chicago.
 She is an RYT-500 yoga teacher who has taught classes from her Upward Facing Writer Series, which combine yoga, meditation, and writing, at Story Studio Chicago and Yoga Tree.
 She was the founding Poetry Editor of Requited Journal for 10 years.
 Tenure Track, the musical she co-wrote with Cayenne Sullivan was featured in the Premier Premieres festival of new musicals in June 2016.
+In 2018, she helped pass the Survivor’s Bill of Rights as the Illinois organizer for Rise.
 Some recent and forthcoming work can be found in Soundless Poetry, Ignavia, death hums, Crack the Spine, BlazeVOX, Menacing Hedge, Adanna, So to Speak, Thank You for Swallowing, Dusie, Masque & Spectacle, Matter, and elsewhere.